 5 Ways to Practice Self Care at HomeArticle posted in: Lifestyle

 With stories and updates on Coronavirus (COVID-19) constantly inundating our news, Instagram, Twitter and Facebook feeds, it’s hard to find moments of mental and emotional solitude for ourselves.
-Practicing self care during these strange times is one of the best things you can do to ward off, not only the Coronavirus, but the dark feelings of isolation, fear and boredom.
+Practicing self care during these strange times is one of the best things you can do to ward off the dark feelings of isolation, fear and boredom.

 We hear it all the time, but what does “self care” actually mean?
 It’s the practice of taking care of or preserving one’s own well-being, health and happiness, especially during times of stress.
 It’s a versatile concept that can mean something different for each person, which is why it is so important to explore it for your own personal journey to overall wellness.
 Over the next couple of weeks, as we continue to practice social distancing and abide by the rules of quarantine, it is a perfect time to practice self care.
 Focus on you!
 Find your happiness, your bliss!
 And come out of this the best version of you that you can be!